itzwalsh/itzwalsh2521/README.md

 Hey I'm Zack Walsh.
-I'm interested in learning all programming languages I'm currently learning Kotlin in my third year of college, and plan on learning GoLang in my free time.
+I'm interested in learning all programming languages I'm currently a Senior in college and love to code.
+My goals for the near future include learning GoLang, and creating cool personal projects to expand my knowledge.